The Girlguiding programme

 - Gain skills and confidence so that they feel they can take risks and achieve wonderful things

 The structure of the programme

-In summer 2018, we revealed a brand new programme developed with the input of over 50,000 girls, volunteers, and their parents.
-By the start of the autumn term in 2019, all of our units will have made the changeover to this new programme.
-The new activities and badges are organised under six themes in every section, from Rainbows to the new Rangers section.
+Our programme was developed with the input of over 50,000 girls, volunteers, and their parents.
+The activities and badges are organised under six themes in every section, from Rainbows to Rangers.
+Find out more about the programme.

 The activities in the programme support every girl to develop in line with our educational framework and have been designed to support five key elements, known as the Five Essentials.
 This structure ensures that we support girls and young women to reach their fullest potential in a consistent way.

 These guidance notes for leaders will help you explore the programme in your unit and help you deliver great guiding.

 We will retire the older programme and badges from our website and online shop on 22 July 2019.
 From this date, you will still be able to order resources over the phone and from volunteer shops, while stocks last.